-Phoebe has collaborated on art direction and set design for fashion brands including; Dior, Twin Magazine and Visionaire Magazine.
-She is regularly called upon to speak on panels for the likes of The Tate Britain, The Cass School, WOW Festival and Shoreditch House Talks, usually on women in the arts and feminism.
+Collings-James has collaborated on art direction and set design for brands and publications including; Dior, Twin Magazine and Visionaire.
+She is regularly called upon to speak on panels for the likes of Tate Britain, the Cass School, WOW Festival and Shoreditch House Talks, usually on women in the arts and feminism.

-Phoebe has quickly established herself as not only a hugely credible force within the art world but has been taken under the wing of the fashion industry.
-Having been featured in British and US Vogue, LOVE, Tatler, i-D, Dazed & Confused, GQ Style, L'Officiel, Twin Magazine, Hero and Wonderland, she also walked for the SS14 Sister by Sibling show at London Fashion Week.
-She has been asked to write and contribute to magazines including LOVE and is the Contributing Style & Arts editor to Near East Magazine.
+She has established herself as not only a hugely credible force within the art world but has been taken under the wing of the fashion industry.
+Having been featured in British and US Vogue, LOVE, Tatler, i-D, Dazed & Confused, GQ Style, L'Officiel, Twin Magazine, Hero and Wonderland, she also walked for the S/S 14 Sister by Sibling show at London Fashion Week.
+She has been asked to write and contribute to magazines including LOVE, and is the Contributing Style & Arts editor to Near East Magazine.